What type of loan can I apply for?

 How do I apply for Direct Federal Loans – Stafford, Parent PLUS, Graduate PLUS?

-STEP 2: When you have completed your FAFSA, wait for the information to upload – which takes 24-48 hours.
+STEP 3: When you have completed your FAFSA, wait for the information to upload – which takes 24-48 hours.
 Log back in to view your SAR and check it for errors.
 The front page of the SAR will list any errors and the items in question will either have a ‘*’ or an ‘h’ next to them.
 Review these issues and make corrections where necessary.
 We will require an error-free SAR before we can process your loans.
+Send us a copy of your error free SAR to firstname.lastname@example.org

-STEP 3: Create your Cost of Attendance (CoA) profile using the spreadsheet that we sent to you by email, so that you are able to refer to this throughout your application process.
-If you have not received a CoA profile but believe you are eligible for a US Loan, then please contact us on firstname.lastname@example.org as soon as possible.
 The CoA will allow you to see how much you are entitled to borrow and to indicate to us how much you wish to borrow.
 You will need to have your EFC (Expected Family Contribution from your SAR) to hand in order to complete it.
-Once you have completed this form, attach it to an email as a PDF and send us a copy at email@example.com.
+Download the form, complete it and attach it to an email as a PDF or Excel Spreadsheet and send us a copy at email@example.com.
 Please return this to us by 15 June.

-STEP 4: You must now complete your Master Promissory Note (MPN) electronically through studentloans.gov.
+STEP 5: You must now complete your Master Promissory Note (MPN) electronically through Federal Student Aid.
 You will need a PIN (the same PIN that you created to complete your FAFSA).
 The MPN is the contract between you and the lender and we need one of these for any federal loan you wish to borrow.
 Please note you will need one contract for each of your loans (one for Direct Subsidized/Unsubsidized and one for Direct PLUS).
 Please complete your MPN by 30 June.
 You will then need to send a PDF copy of this to firstname.lastname@example.org

 Please note that as a student at a foreign school you are required to complete new MPN’s for each loan for every year of study.

-STEP 6: Complete your Entrance Counselling only if you are new to Trinity Laban Conservatoire of Music and Dance.
-This is a requirement of the US Department of Education and can be completed at opens in a new windowstudentloans.gov.
+STEP 7: Complete your Entrance Counselling only if you are new to Trinity Laban Conservatoire of Music and Dance.
+This is a requirement of the US Department of Education and can be completed at Federal Student Aid.
 Counselling must only be submitted by students borrowing Stafford loans or Graduate PLUS loans.
 Please complete this no later than 30 June.

 - ‘US Loans’ as the subject and your surname and forename (eg. US Loan, SMITH, Matthew)

-- Cost of Attendance Spreadsheet completed and attached
+- Cost of Attendance Spreadsheet (in EXCEL Format) completed and attached

 Please send us this absolutely no later than 31 July.